 Further info: [email protected] or call us at 1.866.678.4164 (toll-free North America).
 OR contact YM Tours directly at [email protected] or 1.877.678.9404 (toll-free North America).
 See their site at www.greathikesjapan.com.

-Length/Departs: 11 days; March and April 2022; ask operator about other/future departs.
+Length/Departs: 11 days; must ask operator about current departs on offer.

 Accommodation/Transportation: ryokans (traditional Japanese inns), guesthouses, hotels.